Sleeping Like a Baby Boomer: Insane Insomnia

 When I finally fall asleep, an hour later my eyes burst open and I’m wide awake, endlessly fascinated with the internal workings of my digital clock and checking to see if anyone else is miserable and awake like me on Facebook.

 I’m not alone.
 Many baby boomers suffer from insomnia.
 Some have additional problems that mess with their sleep like sleep apnea, restless leg syndrome, and fibromyalgia.
-If you are dealing with sleep apnea visit emsafety website to learn about anti snoring devices and how they can help you.
 Others find that the simple act of sleeping which they took for granted their whole lives just got a whole lot more complicated for no apparent reason.

 Oh, remember the delightful days when we baby boomers actually chose to forego sleep?
 Partying into the wee hours, lacing our shoes for a brisk jog at dawn, or just talking all night on the phone with our best friend?
 Those were the days.
 Now that we desperately want to sleep, it’s nowhere to be found.